 Requirement Instructions Programs Age (MA501) Does not need to be verified again at renewal.
-NOTE If the customer is in a program that has an age limit, age must be reviewed to see if the customer still meets the age requirement for the program.
-Adult BCCTP Child Deemed Newborns FTW KidsCare SSI-MAO YATI Blindness (MA504) Does not need to be verified again at renewal, unless Social Security has determined that the person is no longer blind.
-SSI-MAO Disability (MA509) Does not need to be verified again at renewal, unless Social Security has determined that the person is no longer disabled.
-ALTCS SSI-MAO FTW U.S. Citizenship (MA507) Does not need to be verified again at renewal.
+Adult BCCTP NOTE If the customer is in a program that has an age limit, age must be Child reviewed to see if the customer still meets the Deemed Newborns age requirement for the program.
+FTW KidsCare SSI-MAO ΥΑΤΙ Blindness (MA504) Does not need to be verified again at renewal, unless Social Security has determined that the person is no longer blind.
+SSI-MAO Disability (MA509) Does not need to be verified again at renewal, unless Social Security has determined that the person ALTCS SSI-MAO is no longer disabled.
+FTW U.S. Citizenship (MA507) Does not need to be verified again at renewal.
 All programs Residency (MA531) Does not need to be verified again at time of renewal All programs unless it is questionable.
 Valid Social Security Number (MA532) Does not need to be verified again at renewal unless the customer: Provided proof of application for an SSN, but has not yet provided the SSN; or Is exempt from providing a valid SSN.
-All programs Non-Citizen Status (MA524) All programs NOTE For qualified non-citizen who only gets emergency services due to the 5-year bar, the status date must be reviewed to see if the bar period has ended.
+All programs Non-Citizen Status (MA524) Does not need to be verified again at renewal unless there has been a change in the customer's immigration status.
+All programs NOTE For qualified non-citizen who only gets emergency services due to the 5-year bar, the status date must be reviewed to see if the bar period has ended.
 Not an Inmate (MA525) Does not need to be verified again at renewal unless there is a discrepancy with hub data.
-NOTE See MA1502.V for specific instructions if the person is an inmate.
-All programs Not in an IMD (MA514) Only verify if it is reported that the child is residing in an IMD.
+NOTE See MA1502.V for specific instructions if All programs the person is an inmate.
+Not in an IMD (MA514) Only verify if it is reported that the child is residing in an IMD.
 KidsCare Medicare Entitlement (MA523) Does not need to be verified again at renewal unless there is a discrepancy with hub data source information.
 MSP Adult SSI-MAO (DWW) No Creditable Coverage (MA515) Does not need to be verified again at renewal unless the customer reports a new BCCTP KidsCare source of insurance coverage.
 Ineligible for other MA programs (MA522) Must be verified at each renewal.
 FTW BCCTP KidsCare Good Cause for not cooperating with DCSS (MA503) If the customer claims good cause for not cooperating, it must be verified at each renewal.
 All programs except KidsCare Insurance Coverage for Dependent Children (MA518) Must be verified at each renewal.
 NOTE Verification should be available from the hub data sources.
 If the child is receiving MA, this requirement is verified.
 Adult Not eligible for State employee health benefits (MA517) Does not need to be verified again at renewal unless the customer reports employment with a State Agency.
 KidsCare Potential Benefits (MA526) Only verify if: A previous application for benefits is still pending, or There is a new source of potential benefits.
 For example, the customer was recently laid off and may qualify for Unemployment Insurance.
 All programs except KidsCare Income (Chapter 600) Must be verified at each renewal.
 All programs except BCCTP and YATI Resources (Chapter 700) Must be verified at each renewal.
 ALTCS